 - The process is environmentally friendly, non-toxic and produces no acidic by-products

-A gas spring tube comprises a high-integrity, powder coated, carbon or stainless steel seamless welded tube; which is suitable for high pressures.
+Each tube is comprised of a high-integrity, powder coated, carbon or stainless steel seamless welded finish; which is suitable for high pressures.

-The internal surface finish and tensile strength of the tube are critical for a gas springs longevity and burst pressure performance.
+The internal surface finish and tensile strength of the tube are critical for longevity of the device and burst pressure performance.

 Guide and Seal Package

 Manufactured from plastic composite, the guide and seal package provide a bearing surface for the rod and prevents the escape of gas and ingress of contamination.

 As well as plastic composite, the guides used can also be manufactured from zinc, brass or other materials with a suitable bearing sleeve incorporated.
 Rubber is used as standard for seals.